-Student in Foster Care Parental Rights Permission to OE Cost of Tuition/Expenses IED Parents have rights Parent Parent's Resident District IEP Parents do not have rights (severed) DHS or designee State of IA via TIB claim, unless a district counted the student for special education count Non IEP Parents have rights Parent Foster Care District Parents do not have rights (severed) DHS or designee Foster Care District
+Student in Foster Care Parental Rights Permission to OE Cost of Tuition/Expenses IEP Parents have rights Parent Parent's Resident District Parents do not have rights (severed) DHS or designee State of IA via TIB claim, unless a district counted the student for special education count Non IEP Parents have rights Parent Foster Care District Parents do not have rights (severed) DHS or designee Foster Care District care be transported to their school of origin unless best-interest determination requires a school change.

-The Every Student Succeeds Act (ESSA) requires that children in foster care remain in their school of origin (the school they were attending when entering foster care) unless their best interests require otherwise.
-The ESSA also requires the children in foster care be transported to their school of origin unless best-interest determination requires a school change.
 If a child is participating in open enrollment when they enter foster care, the receiving school district is the school of origin.
 Transportation for those students is governed by ESSA.
-For more information click <a href="https://example.com/here-exa
+For more information click here.

+The Every Student Succeeds Act (ESSA) requires that children in foster care remain in their school of origin (the school they were attending when entering foster care or when a change in foster care placement occurs) unless their best interests require otherwise.
+ESSA also requires children in foster

-If a student is attending school in his or her resident district, is placed into foster care outside the student's resident district, and remains enrolled in the same school (school of origin), the student continues to be identified as a resident student of the district where the student is attending.
+If a student is attending school in his or her resident district, is placed into foster care outside the student's resident district or a change in foster care placement occurs, and remains enrolled in the same school (school of origin), the student continues to be identified as a resident student of the district where the student is attending.
 Open enrollment is not utilized in the foster care situation to keep a student enrolled in his or her school of origin.
 This situation is similar to the Junior/Senior rule because a student continues to be counted as a resident student even when the student is not living in the district.
 Iowa Code 282.19, subsection 2, Iowa Code 282.31, subsection 1, paragraph "b", subparagraph (1)